catbaron0/efb-mp-instantview-middleware/README.md

 **MPInstanceViewMiddleware** is a middleware of EFB enable instance view for articles of official accounts.

+## How it works
+This middleware generates a telegraph page for links sent by official accounts of wechat, which will enable the instance view.
+Thus you need a `access_token` (introduced later).

 ## Dependense
 * Python >= 3.6
 * EFB >= 2.0.0